bluehousegroup/silverstripe-pardot/README.md

 ##Requirements
 * SilverStripe 3+

+##Configuration
+Visit http://yoursite.com/dev/build/?flush=1 to configure database for Pardot Api credentials.

+Go to the CMS settings and click on the Pardot tab and add Pardot account credentials.

 ##Tracking
-visit http://yoursite.com/dev/build/?flush=1 to configure database for Pardot Api credentials.

-Go to the CMS settings and click on the Pardot tab and add Pardot account credentials.

 To add tracking codes to your site simply add the following to your template.
 <pre>$GetPardotTrackingJs</pre>